-- The manufacturer's size indications should not be taken as measure, as the width of the rim directly impacts the width of the rim/tyre assembly. - It is strongly recommended to use flat profile tyres designed for four wheels vehicles or light trailers, not round/triangular profile tyres used for mopeds or motorbikes. - It may be necessary to use a 90 mm tire to achieve the above-mentioned measure.
+- The manufacturer's size indications should not be taken as measure, as the width of the rim directly impacts the width of the rim/tyre assembly. - It is strongly recommended to use flat profile tyres designed for small passenger cars or light trailers, not round/triangular profile tyres used for mopeds or motorbikes.

-Article 50: LIGHTING
+ARTICLE 50: LIGHTING